Hoekz/JS-TDD-201/Patterns/module-patterns.md

 Finally, we have a [reset](/Patterns/injection/engine.js#L31-43) function that allows us to remove all calculated values and optionally remove all registered modules as well.
 We then expose all 3 of these functions.

+### Example: Messages

+We can see an example of how this simple engine is used in [messages.js](/Patterns/injection/messages.js#L1-16).
+We `register` a new module called `'messages'` which depends on `'http'`.
+Our `init` function then receives an `http` object resolved by the engine.

+In this particular case, we're using an `http.get` call that throws when a problem occurs.
+We're only calling this once here, but we could wrap our call inside another function so that it could be invoked later on and multiple times, but would still end up using the same injected `http` object.